ISAC Network Planning: Sensing Coverage Analysis and 3-D BS Deployment Optimization: Optimal Sensing Deployment Analysis

-According to Theorem \ref{BSCountScaling}, the exponent $d =1,2,3$, yields the following explicit scaling law: As the sensing-region dimensionality $d$ increases, nodes become dispersed across more axes, thereby reducing the relative performance improvement contributed by each BS.
+According to Theorem \ref{BSCountScaling}, when $\beta = 2$, the exponent $d =1,2,3$, yields the following explicit scaling law: With BS count/density fixed, increasing the sensing-region dimension $d$ spreads nodes across more axes, shrinking the average solid-angle separation between BS look orientation and lengthening typical BS-target ranges; this dilutes bearing diversity, weakens the Fisher information, and reduces the marginal A-CRLB improvement per added BS.

 \begin{remark} The above $\mathcal{O}(N^{-2\beta/d})$ bound in Theorem \ref{BSCountScaling} is relatively tight under dense BS environments: As $N$ grows, subregions more distant from a given target contribute vanishingly small error due to the increased distance aggravating the path‐loss.
 In particular, when $n_0$ is large so that each original BS region is already small, further subdividing introduces only marginal gains from distant cells, implying that the actual cooperative CRLB closely approaches this upper bound.
 Therefore, it follows that \end{remark}